 Brooksdale Superfine Merino – Since 1872

-Ethically & sustainably producing pure, sound superfine wool.
+Ethically & sustainably producing pure, sound superfine Australian wool.

-Brooksdale is a family run farming business that started around 1872 and now runs 10,000 Ultra/Superfine Merino sheep on 1100 hectares located in between the picturesque ranges of the Grampian mountains in Victoria Valley, Victoria, Australia.
+Brooksdale is a family run farming business that started around 1872 and now runs 10,000 Ultra/Superfine Merino sheep on 1100 hectares located in the picturesque Grampians mountain ranges in Victoria Valley, Victoria, Australia.
 It is 14km from Dunkeld, a small country town, 50km from Hamilton, a regional city and 280km from Melbourne, the capital of Victoria.

 This region is renowned for its superfine Merino wool.

 For fifty years the sheep were based on ‘Sierra Park’ Saxon blood lines.
-Since 2000 ‘Rockbank’ Merryville blood has been introduced to the flock through an artificial insemination program using the top sires of ‘Softy,’ ‘Roberto’, ‘Sturgeon 40’, ‘Bruiser’ and ‘Mr Silky’.
+Since 2000 the neighbouring ‘Rockbank’ Stud rams have been used in an artificial insemination program using the top sires of ‘Softy’, ‘Roberto’, ‘Sturgeon 40’, ‘Bruiser’ and ‘Mr Silky’.
 Autumn shearing occurs during April/May of each year.
 Fleeces average 16 microns, the finest being 14 microns.
 The Fry’s sell around 200 bales of wool each year through our wool brokers, Elders in Melbourne.

 Since 2007 we have ceased mulesing our sheep and are now actively selecting for plainer breeched animals.
 Our breeding aim is for a well grown superfine sheep with a plainer body, a long thick staple of soft, well crimped white wool.